Member Resources: HMSA Akamai Advantage Complete 2017

 EOC Chapter 10

 Find out what you need to do if your health plan ends.

 EOC Chapter 9 Sec.
 6.4

 You can ask us about your prescription drug benefits, including quantity limits, prior authorization, step therapy, and cost sharing.

 If we denied your request to pay for a prescription drug, you can appeal our decision.

 If your health plan doesn’t pay for a drug you need, we’ll work with you and your doctor to find a solution.
 We want to make sure you get the medications you need.

 If your health plan doesn’t pay for a drug that you need, we may offer you a temporary supply.
 This gives you and your doctor time to find an alternative treatment.

 Organization Determinations and Appeals for Medical Benefits

-If you disagree with us on a claim we denied, we’ll take a second look at it.
+If you disagree with a claim we denied, you can appeal that decision.